 You may also want to apply to see if you are entitled to any support from Universal Credit.
 Benefit eligibility is partly relative to your household income not just your work status.

 If you need help to pay your rent and you are of working age, please contact Universal Credit on 0800 3285644 or visit their website by clicking here.
 If you are of pension age, please contact your local authority.

 You can also check to see if you are entitled by using the benefit calculator, by clicking here.

 We continue to work in partnership with an organisation called Your Own Place to offer tenancy and independent living skills workshops for tenants.
 They cover a wide range of topics, such as – saving and budgeting, self-care, wellbeing, and digital skills.
 If you would like to attend one of the workshops, please contact us to find out more.

 We also have a free and completely confidential Tenant Support & Wellbeing Service to help tenants with a number of issues including managing debt.
 The service is available 24/7 with specialist advisors on hand.
 For more information call 0330 094 5593.

 In addition, there are a number of other organisations who can help you with money advice and support.
 Please speak to your Neighbourhood Officer who can help you speak to the right people.
 Or you may like to contact direct:

 Don’t forget you can pay your rent and check your balance 24/7 using the tenant portal.
-For more information on what the portal offers and how to register, go to the ‘Do more online’ page on our website here.
+For more information on what the portal offers and how to register, click here.